What are the other Names for this Condition? (Also known as/Synonyms)

 - It is thought to be triggered by a viral or bacterial infection, causing an abnormal immune response in the body.
 Such infections may include Lyme disease and infectious mononucleosis

-- Some researchers consider it to be an adult form of systemic juvenile rheumatoid arthritis
+- Some researchers consider it to be an adult form of systemic juvenile inflammatory arthritis (JIA)

 What are the Signs and Symptoms of Adult-Onset Still’s Disease?